__________________________________________________________________

 The third river name is Hiddekel… The fourth river is the Euphrates.

-Garden of Eden was the source of river-water to the agricultural lowland
+The Garden of Eden was the source of river-water to the agricultural lowland

 they were therefore snow and glacier-fed streams.
 We may reasonably expect

 the main river flowing out of the Garden of Eden to have been large!
+We know

 continuously eastward.
-It is the Chang Jiang (Yangzi River)
+It is the Chang Jiang (Yangzi River) of central China.

-Flood survivors built Babel) because a river named Euphrates flows near there.
+Flood survivors built Babel), because a river named Euphrates flows near there.

 because the Flood survivors only knew old-world names.
 They took old-world